Proportionality and the Limits of Welfarism: Laminar Proportionality

 One can check using a straightforward induction that Phragm\'en's rule satisfies laminar proportionality.
-The same is true for Rule X. On the other hand, as we have seen in the introduction, PAV fails laminar proportionality.
-A detailed proof is given in the appendix. {\mbox{} \begin{enumerate} \item[(a)] Phragm\'en's rule is laminar proportional. \item[(b)] Rule X is laminar proportional. \item[(c)] PAV fails laminar proportionality. \end{enumerate}}
+The same is true for the Method of Equal Shares.
+For example, the recursive reasoning showing that the two rules return laminar proportional committees for the election instance from the introduction is depicted in \Cref{fig:laminar-proportionality-reasoning}.
+On the other hand, as we have seen in the introduction, PAV fails laminar proportionality.
+A detailed proof is given in the appendix. {\mbox{} \begin{enumerate} \item[(a)] Phragm\'en's rule is laminar proportional. \item[(b)] The Method of Equal Shares is laminar proportional. \item[(c)] PAV fails laminar proportionality. \end{enumerate}}

 \begin{samepage} \begin{theorem} \mbox{} \phragmensatisfieslaminarproportionality \end{theorem} \end{samepage}